How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 Scams to Avoid

-You can look at the receipt and double-check the address where it was minted is genuine.
-If you are making a LARGE NFT purchase then it might be worth triple checking to ensure the product is the real thing.
+You can look at the receipt and double-check that the address where it was minted is genuine.
+If you are making a LARGE NFT purchase, then it might be worth triple-checking to ensure the product is the real thing.

-You can do this by clicking on the details of a listing and then on the contract address there is a link.
+You can do this by clicking on the details of a listing, and then on the contract address, where there is a link.

-ANY good project should make their contract address public on their website or social media account.
+ANY good project should make its contract address public on its website or social media account.
 You just want to double-check that they match what is listed for sale.

 You might have to do some work to find the original contract address that the NFT came from, and this little bit of work might just help you avoid buying a fake NFT.